Ayush-khobragade/Ayush-khobragade/README.md

 -  Hi, I’m @Ayush-khobragade👋
--  I’m interested in python related open source projects
+-  I’m interested in Kotlin and Java related open source projects
 -  My current ongoing major is Artificial Intelligence and Machine learning🌱
 -  I'm currently interested in Android app development
--  I’m looking to collaborate on python related project which can help me grow and also help the other members as well.🌱
+-  I’m looking to collaborate on Kotlin related project which can help me grow and also help the other members as well.🌱
 -  You can reach me on ayushk4236@gmail.com 📫

 <!---